google/zetasql/docs/aggregate-dp-functions.md

 + `expression`: The input expression.
 This can be any numeric input type, such as `INT64`.
 + `CLAMPED BETWEEN` clause:
-  Perform [clamping][anon-clamp-between] per privacy unit column averages.
+  Perform [clamping][dp-clamp-between] per privacy unit column averages.

 **Return type**